Cross Faded: Understanding the Meaning, Symptoms and Risks

 • Eat: Food is believed to help absorb alcohol and cannabis in the body.
 Just don’t overdo it.
 You can easily fall into munchie territory and possibly get nauseous.
 That can create a nasty feeling in your digestive system and in the bathroom.

 • Relax or Sleep It Off: Getting into a comfortable place should greatly improve your anxiety levels.
 If you can, try to sleep and ride out the situation.
-Like water, there are few scenarios where you won’t feel better after a nap.
-That is, unless you wake up with a hangover.
+Like water, there are a few scenarios where you won’t feel better after a nap.
+That is unless you wake up with a hangover.
 Drink some water before hitting the hay.

 • Try CBD: CBD’s effects can offset or dull those produced by THC.
 CBD won’t do anything for your alcohol intoxication.
 But, it should help lessen the psychoactivity in your mind that could be clashing with the disorientation brought on by the booze.

 • Call Fireside ProjectAlmost every cannabis consumer has felt too intoxicated at times, and not everyone has a built-in support system at home to help them process their experience with medical marijuana if they feel anxious or overwhelmed.
 Fireside Project's Psychedelic Peer Support Line provides help to individuals during and after a psychedelic experience.
-And through their Equity Project, callers who are military veterans or who identify as BIPOC or transgender are able to connect with a support line volunteer who shares that aspect of their identity.
+Through their Equity Project, callers who are military veterans or who identify as BIPOC or transgender are able to connect with a support line volunteer who shares that aspect of their identity.

 The Complete Guide to Medical Cannabis for Sleep Troubles